aptos-foundation/AIPs/aips/aip-61.md

 [^multisig]: There are alternatives to single-SK accounts, such as multisignature-based accounts (e.g., via [MultiEd25519](https://github.com/aptos-labs/aptos-core/blob/main/aptos-move/framework/aptos-stdlib/sources/cryptography/multi_ed25519.move) or via [AIP-55](https://github.com/aptos-foundation/AIPs/blob/main/aips/aip-55.md)), but they still bottle down to one or more users protecting their secret keys from loss or theft.
 [^nozee]: https://github.com/sehyunc/nozee
 [^oauth-playground]: https://developers.google.com/oauthplayground/
+[^openpubkey]: **OpenPubkey: Augmenting OpenID Connect with User held Signing Keys**, by Ethan Heilman and Lucie Mugnier and Athanasios Filippidis and Sharon Goldberg and Sebastien Lipman and Yuval Marcus and Mike Milano and Sidhartha Premkumar and Chad Unrein, *in Cryptology ePrint Archive, Paper 2023/296*, 2023, [[URL]](https://eprint.iacr.org/2023/296)
 [^poseidon]: **Poseidon: A New Hash Function for Zero-Knowledge Proof Systems**, by Lorenzo Grassi and Dmitry Khovratovich and Christian Rechberger and Arnab Roy and Markus Schofnegger, *in USENIX Security’21*, 2021, [[URL]](https://www.usenix.org/conference/usenixsecurity21/presentation/grassi)
 [^snark-hash]: https://www.taceo.io/2023/10/10/how-to-choose-your-zk-friendly-hash-function/
 [^snark-jwt-verify]: https://github.com/TheFrozenFire/snark-jwt-verify/tree/master